 If It’s Too Good To Be True, It Probably Is

-You’ll notice that the bags are discounted from a regular price of $995 (which is what they comparatively go for on legitimate vendors) to a Black Friday/Cyber Monday sale price of only $79 (that’s 92% off!).
+On this site, and many others like it, you will likely notice that the bags are discounted from a regular price of $995 (which is what they comparatively go for on legitimate vendors) to a Black Friday/Cyber Monday sale price of only $79 (that’s 92% off!).
 Which leads us to our first red flag: if it’s too good to be true, it probably is.
 Legitimate vendors will never discount a price this heavily, unless they are getting rid of excess inventory.
 That’s usually the case for products that are a couple of seasons (at least) old.
 In this case, however, the bags are the latest and greatest fashion accessories that everyone is shopping for during the holiday season.
 You’ll notice that if you shop for these bags at legitimate merchants there is hardly, if any, discount.
 Usually if there is a legitimate Black Friday or Cyber Monday sale at one merchant, the other merchants will fight to get a piece of the pie.

 Look for Spelling and Grammar Mistakes